ThermoHands: A Benchmark for 3D Hand Pose Estimation from Egocentric Thermal Images: The ThermoHands Benchmark

 \subsection{Multi-Spectral Hand Pose Dataset}

-\textbf{Overview.} At the core of our benchmark lies a multi-spectral dataset for 3D hand pose estimation (\cf~\cref{tab:stat}), capturing hand actions performed by 28 subjects of various ethnicities and genders\footnote{The study has received the ethical approval from XXX (no name for blind review), and participant consent forms were signed before the collection.}.
+\textbf{Overview.} At the core of our benchmark lies a multi-spectral dataset for 3D hand pose estimation (\cf~\cref{tab:stat}), capturing hand actions performed by 28 subjects of various ethnicities and genders\footnote{The study has received the ethical approval from University of Edinburgh, and participant consent forms were signed before the collection.}.
 As shown in~\cref{fig:capture}, we develop a customized head-mounted sensor platform (HMSP) and an exocentric platform to record multi-view data.
-During capture, our participants are asked to perform pre-defined hand-object and hand-virtual interaction actions within the playground above the table.
-The main part is captured in the well-illuminated office scenario.
+During the capture, our participants are asked to perform pre-defined hand-object and hand-virtual interaction actions within the playground above the table.
+The main part is captured in the normal office scenario.
 To facilitate the evaluation under different settings, four auxiliary parts are recorded i) under the darkness, ii) under the sun glare, iii) with gloves on hand, and iv) in the kitchen environment with different actions, respectively.

-\textbf{Sensor Platforms.} The HMSP is mounted with an Intel RealSense L515 LiDAR depth camera~\cite{IntelRSL515} streaming egocentric RGB, depth and NIR images, and a FLIR Boson 640 thermal camera~\cite{FLIRBoson2024} receiving the LWIR to obtain the thermal images.
-To better simulate XR devices, the HMSP is modularly designed as two components: a base and a sensor board with a fixed 30-degree downward tilt.
-An extra exocentric platform equipped with an Intel RealSense D455~\cite{IntelRealSense2023D455} is leveraged to support multi-view annotation (\cf \cref{annotation}) as well as provide the RGB-D image data from the third-person viewpoint.
-As exhibited in~\cref{fig:capture}, we place the two depth sensors outside each other's FoV to minimize interference caused by their NIR emitters~\cite{IntelRSL515, IntelRealSense2023D455}.
-In the office environment, random heat sources, \eg, servers and chargers, are strategically placed in the background to increase realism and introduce challenging factors into thermal images.
+\textbf{Sensor Platforms.} Apart from the traditional approach of mounting cameras on helmets \cite{kwon2021h2o}, the design of the HMSP (\cf~\cref{fig:HMSP}) focuses on simulating an actual Mixed Reality (MR) device and reducing extra weight to allow participants to perform freely.
+The HMSP consists of three major components: a cushion for comfort, a base component that provides a 30-degree downward tilt, and a sensor board that carries two cameras - an Intel RealSense L515 LiDAR camera~\cite{IntelRSL515} that streams egocentric RGB, depth, and NIR images, and a Teledyne FLIR Boson 640 long-wave infrared (LWIR) camera~\cite{FLIRBoson2024} that receives the LWIR to obtain the thermal images.
+An extra exocentric platform equipped with an Intel RealSense D455~\cite{IntelRealSense2023D455} is leveraged to support multi-view annotation (\cf \cref{sec:annotation}) as well as provide the RGB-D image data from the third-person viewpoint.
+As exhibited in~\cref{fig:capture}, we place the two depth sensors outside each other's field of view (FoV) to minimize interference caused by their NIR emitters~\cite{IntelRSL515, IntelRealSense2023D455}.